magento/knowledge-base/src/Troubleshooting/General/php-version-readiness-check-issues.md

 ---
 title: PHP version readiness check issues
-labels: Magento Commerce Cloud,Magento Commerce,PHP version,web setup wizard,2.3.x,2.2.x,how to
+labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,PHP version,how to,web setup wizard
 ---

 This article talks about the solutions for the PHP version issues you might face when installing/upgrading Magento on-premise using the Web Setup Wizard.